ikke123123/ikke123123/README.md

 ### Hi there! 👋

-I am Thomas Brouwer, programmer, game designer, and founder of Fifth Quarter Studios.
+I am Thomas Brouwer, a programmer, mostly for the cloud (AWS), games, and some other projects that I feel like doing!😄

-I'm currently working on a number of projects:
-- 🤺 'Zes': A couch-PvP/party game that is set in an ever-shrinking hexagonal arena.
-- 🏎️ 'Zamona': A game where players can race on a self-made track, just like those old Carrera racetrack toys.
-- 🚇 The Hyperloop Experience: A group-project, commisioned by a client, which displays the workings of a Hyperloop in VR.
-- ...
-- More to come!

 <!--
 **ikke123123/ikke123123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.